 HOW TO ADDRESS VISITOR INTENT

-You have approximately 4 seconds before your website visitor makes her mind if it worth to invest more time on your website.
+You have approximately 4 seconds before your website visitor makes her mind if it’s worth investing more time on your website.
 The percentage of visitors who leave your website at that point or earlier is called Bounce Rate.

 The bounce rate is essential metrics for website optimization because it tells us how confident visitors feel that your website has what they are looking for.
 This is why Google also uses the bounce rate as one of its metrics.